BarryCarlyon/twitch_developerrig_manifester/README.md

 You should now have your new project along side your Existing projects.

+### Common Issues

+- `Database not open` - you left the Twitch Developer Rig open, and the Manifester is locked out.
+Close the Twitch Developer Rig, optionally restart the manifester.

 ## Installation and Updates

 This is an Electron App, so it maybe installed from the GitHub [releases tab](https://github.com/BarryCarlyon/twitch_developerrig_manifester/releases).